PeterouZh/Omni-GAN-DGP/README.md

 # Omni-GAN-DGP

-This repository contains code of CIFAR experiments for the paper, [Omni-GAN: On the Secrets of cGANs and Beyond](https://arxiv.org/abs/2011.13074).
+This repository contains the code for the paper, [Omni-GAN: On the Secrets of cGANs and Beyond](https://arxiv.org/abs/2011.13074). </br >
+In particular, it contains the code for the ImageNet and DGP experiments.